 Refrigerator Storage

-- Keep taco sauce in a sealed jar or container; it lasts about 1 week.
+- Keep taco sauce refrigerated in a jar or airtight container for up to 1 week.

 Freezing Blackened Fish Tacos